 The program is open to both students with some prior background in forestry and natural resources, and for those without such background.
 More than four (4) semesters may be required for students from non-science backgrounds who need additional basic undergraduate coursework as part of their degree program.
-The MF program is designed for May admission to accommodate a 4-week summer field course.
+The MF program is designed for May admission to accommodate the 4-week summer field course at the Ranger School in Wanakena, NY that is taught in June.
+All MF students must begin the program with this important foundational field course.